 The 1891 Census tells us that the family lived in Rhes-y-Cae, Flintshire.
 The head of the family was Joseph Jones aged 36, who was employed at Long Rake Lead Mine, Rhes-y-Cae as a Lead Miner.
-His wife Margaret Jones aged 36 and their three children – Joseph Edward Jones aged 8, Thomas Jones aged 3 and William Jones aged 10 months.
+His wife was Margaret Jones aged 36 and their three listed children were Joseph Edward Jones aged 8, Thomas Jones aged 3 and William Jones aged 10 months.

 In 1901 the family were still living in Rhes-y-Cae, Flintshire.
-Joseph Edward Jones who was now 18 years of age was employed as a Railway Porter.
+Joseph Edward Jones who was then 18 years of age was employed as a Railway Porter.

 There is a Flintshire Roll of Honour Card for Joseph Edward Jones at the County Archives Office, Hawarden, which was completed on 9 September 1919 by Lizzie Ann Bennett, Joseph’s wife who had now re-married.

 He is also remembered on The North Wales Heroes Memorial Arch, Deiniol Road, Bangor, North Wales.

 Joseph Edward Jones is also named on the Rhes y Cae Memorial.
 Follow the link to read his story.